-New rail links and being within catchment areas of good local schools help increase the price, as do local amenities such as a nearby Waitrose (the closer you are, the higher your house price, this is known as 'The Waitrose Effect').
+New rail links and being within the catchment area of good schools can help increase the price too, as do local amenities such as a nearby Waitrose (the closer you are, the higher your house price, known as 'The Waitrose Effect').

-Of course, there are things which negatively impact the price that you might not be able to do anything about – see MSE Guy's story on how a neighbouring Nando's nearly cost him his mortgage.
+Of course, there are aspects which negatively impact the price which you might not be able to do anything about – see MSE Guy's blog on how a neighbouring Nando's nearly cost him his mortgage.

-Provided you market your property well, you should have a number of interested parties.
-While taking the highest offer might seem like the obvious choice, consider who's chain free, can move the quickest and is least likely to pull out.
+While taking the highest offer might seem like the obvious choice, consider who's chain-free, can move the quickest and is least likely to pull out.

-Also try to gauge how good their financial's are, you don't want to sell to someone who it turns out hasn't got the money to back up the sale.
+Also try to gauge how good their financials are – you don't want to sell to someone who hasn't got the money to back up the sale.
 Ask yourself how easy it will be to contact them.
-Being in touch directly rather than always speaking through solicitors is a huge plus because it will save time.
+Being in touch directly rather than via solicitors is a huge plus as it will save time.

-There's no right or wrong way to sell your property, the best way for you will depend on your circumstances.
-For example, if you're time poor or don't feel comfortable showing strangers round your home by yourself, it may be best to get an estate agent to do it for you - even if it does come at a higher price.
+There's no right or wrong way to sell your property; the best way will depend on your circumstances.
+For example, if you're time-poor or don't feel comfortable showing strangers around your home by yourself, it may be best to use an estate agent – even if it does come at a higher price.

-Check the local paper and go online to see which agents have the most listings, and ask them outright how many properties they've sold in your area over the past three months and most importantly, what they charge.
+Find out which are the busiest and most experienced agents nearby, check the local paper if you have one in your area and go online to see which agents have the most listings.
+Ask them how many properties they've sold in your area over the past three months and what they charge.